 Svaneti: Mountain Weaving at 2,000 Metres

 If you are heading into Svaneti for the towers and the trekking, add the Svaneti Museum of History and Ethnography in Mestia to your itinerary.
-This is a world-class institution that covers every aspect of Svan culture, including weaving traditions shaped by centuries of geographic isolation.
+This is a excellent institution that covers every aspect of Svan culture, including weaving traditions shaped by centuries of geographic isolation.
 The textiles here have a character entirely different from lowland Georgian craft: bold, high-contrast patterns in black and bright colours, reflecting a mountain aesthetic that favours drama over subtlety.

 Svaneti requires a 4x4 for the Mestia to Ushguli section.
 The museum is in central Mestia and open daily.